koii-network/docs/quickstart/crawler/adapter.md

 ### Summary

 The Twitter class in the code provides a framework for crawling Twitter using Puppeteer.
-It manages sessions (logging in to Twitter), extracts data from tweets, manages the crawling queue, and can store the extracted data on decentralized storage using web3.storage.
+It manages sessions (logging in to Twitter), extracts data from tweets, manages the crawling queue, and can store the extracted data on decentralized storage using Spheron.

 You can use it as a starting point to develop your own Twitter crawler to your own needs, or as a reference to develop a crawler for a different website.